niarm/drlnd_abgaben/p3_collab-compet/README.md

 #### Credit
-This Solution is based upon the implementation of a DDPG(Deep Deterministic Policy Gradient) by the udacity Team: https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum and basically a copy of their code, adjusted to work with the Banana-Environment and some changes in the Neural-Network-Structure
+This Solution is based upon the implementation of a DDPG(Deep Deterministic Policy Gradient) by the udacity Team: https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum